 Our Department offers financial support for MA students in the form of Graduate Teaching Assistantships that include include a stipend and tuition waiver.
 GTAs assist with or teach undergraduate courses in linguistics or one of the languages offered in the Department (Arabic, French, German, Hebrew, Italian, or Spanish).

 The MA degree with thesis option requires 30 credit hours: 24 of course work and 6 of thesis credit.
 For all graduate work students must earn a B or better to receive credit toward the degree.
 Students who earn a B- or less will need to retake the course or substitute another in order to fulfill the requirement.

 M.A. (non-thesis option)

-Reading List (students beginning Spring 2019 oe earlier)
+- Reading List (students beginning Spring 2019 or earlier)

 English as a Second Language (ESL) Studies Certificate

-The college-wide ESL studies certificate program is a graduate/undergraduate program that expands and complements our Linguistics degrees.
+The ESL Studies Certificate is a graduate/undergraduate program that expands and complements your Linguistics degree.
 This certificate is especially appropriate for those who wish to teach English to adult non-native speakers in intensive English institutes, community colleges, private schools, and in international contexts.